fanitaadamova/My-personal-React-Project-Softuni/README.md

 ##### CRUD OPERATIONS

  - POST to endpoint HOST/data/:collection
-   To create new entry.
+   The request will create new entry.
 ID will be generated automatically and will be included in the returned object.

 ### Profile page